Connect your application to Azure SQL Managed Instance

 Connect the developer box

 It is also possible to connect your developer box to SQL Managed Instance.
-SQL Managed Instance can be accessed only through a private IP address, so in order to access it from your developer box, you first need to make a connection between your developer box and the SQL Managed Instance virtual network.
+In order to access it from your developer box via virtual network, you first need to make a connection between your developer box and the SQL Managed Instance virtual network.
 To do so, configure a point-to-site connection to a virtual network using native Azure certificate authentication.
 For more information, see Configure a point-to-site connection to connect to Azure SQL Managed Instance from an on-premises computer.

 Connect with VNet peering